chenz97/DCRNN_PyTorch/README.md

 ![Diffusion Convolutional Recurrent Neural Network](figures/model_architecture.jpg "Model Architecture")

-This is a PyTorch implementation of Diffusion Convolutional Recurrent Neural Network for the traffic prediction project of Introduction to Data Science, 2019 fall at PKU.
-This repo is based on the [DCRNN_PyTorch](https://github.com/chnsh/DCRNN_PyTorch) project.
+This is a PyTorch implementation of Diffusion Convolutional Recurrent Neural Network for the traffic prediction project of Introduction to Data Science, 2019 fall of PKU.
+This repo. is based on the [DCRNN_PyTorch](https://github.com/chnsh/DCRNN_PyTorch) repo.

 ## Requirements